trueos/pcbsd/src-qt5/docs/controlpanel.rst

 If you right-click the wireless icon, you will see a list of detected wireless networks.
 Simply click the name of a network to associate with it.
 The right-click menu also provides options to configure the wireless device, start the Network Manager, restart the network (useful if you need to renew your DHCP address), and to close the Network Monitor so that the icon no longer shows in the system tray.
 If you have multiple wireless devices, each will have its own icon in the system tray.
-If you do not use one of the devices, click "Close the Network Monitor" to remove it from the tray.
+If you do not use one of the devices, click its "Close the Network Monitor" to remove it from the tray.

 To view or manually configure all of your network interfaces click :menuselection:`Control Panel --> Network Configuration` or type
 :command:`pc-su pc-netmanager`.
 If a new device has been inserted (e.g. a USB wireless interface), a pop-up message will open when you start Network